Skip to the main content

 Michele Jones encourages teachers to refrain from marking every piece of learning evidence and instead choose five or six “well-crafted” and meaningful artifacts that truly showcase what a student knows.
 This will also keep us from spending hours in our learning management systems trying to make the twenty items in our gradebook reflect the true mark our students have earned.
 When we create better assessments, we are teaching more efficiently, students are growing even more, and assessments aren’t getting in the way of learning.

-However the mic drop that Jones shared about getting away from grading every piece of learning is that when students are being graded more frequently, oftentimes negative messages about limitations are being pushed on to them.
-We want to reinforce and support them in what they can do and coach them to help them continue to grow, which means stronger relationships with our students…and stronger relationships creates a more productive learning environment.
+However, the mic drop that Jones shared about getting away from grading every piece of learning is that when students are being graded more frequently, often negative messages about limitations are being pushed onto them.
+We want to reinforce and support them in what they can do and coach them to help them continue to grow, which means stronger relationships with our students…and stronger relationships create a more productive learning environment.

 Follows & Show Notes: